mherndon6/WebGL-Museum/readme.txt

 Make sure to run chrome with option --allow-file-access-from-files

-Added single light sources to each room, but weird stuff is going on.
-Lobby shows some lighting but it's fading in the wrong direction on each wall.

 --------------------TODO-----------------------

--Think of exhibits (paintings)
--Bump mapping on walls and tiles on floor
+-Bump mapping on walls and tiles on floor (?)
--Frame pictures
--Light geometries on ceiling
 -Lighting
--Front plaque
--Painting info (?)
--Music
--Sounds
--Taking stairs now changes lobby to shrine room - need to make rooms 4-6, add to toggleFloor()

---------------------Ideas----------------------

-	Mirror
-		show self as smiley face
-	Themed rooms w/ matching music
-		fade into idle song in hallway

 -----------------Rooms-------------------------
 	__Stairs_